AlthalusAvan/docker-php7.2-v8js-nginx-ioncube/README.md

 # docker-php7.2-v8js-nginx-ioncube
 Docker with PHP7.2-FPM, V8JS, Nginx, and the Ioncube Loader installed.
+Initialises with ports 80 and 443 exposed, will show phpinfo on connection.

 Bits and pieces taken from the following repositories: